EdsonMartinelli/Algorithms-C/README.md

 ## ⚔️ What I need to run?

-You gonna need a C/C++ compiler and CMake installed to compile and link the entire project.
+You gonna need a C/C++ compiler and CMake installed (3.28 or more) to compile and link the entire project.

 ## 🚀 How to run it?
 To build this project just go to the root of application and run: